yue/wey/README.md

 users, we still have to spend time fetching user information when rendering channel messages involving bots.

+## Quirks

+I have met some quirks when using Slack APIs, any help would be appreciated.

+* Slack API sometimes does not return `unread_count` or `latest` for channels, so unread state in Wey is not reliable.
+* To mark a channel as read we need to send last read timestamp, but it is really to determine which timestamp to send.
+Marking certain bot messages as read would make Slack server think the channel is unread.

 ## License

 The main source code under `lib/` are published under GPLv3, other things are